boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 npx create-remix@latest
 ```

 We are going to need a few dependencies along the way.
-First, we need the [`remix-auth`](https://github.com/sergiodxa/remix-auth) which exposes the API (login,logout) for authentication.
+First, we need the [`remix-auth`](https://github.com/sergiodxa/remix-auth) package that exposes the API for login and logout.
 Second one is the [`@boxyhq/remix-auth-saml`](https://github.com/boxyhq/remix-auth-saml) package exposing the `BoxyHQSAMLStrategy`.
 <!-- This package is a wrapper around [`remix-auth-oauth2`](https://github.com/sergiodxa/remix-auth-oauth2), enabling us to set the tenant/product in a multi-tenant app.  -->

 ```bash